authelia/authelia/docs/configuration/access-control.md

 * domain: domain targeted by the request.
 * resources: list of patterns that the path should match (one is sufficient).
 * subject: the user or group of users to define the policy for.
-* networks: the network range from where should comes the request.
+* networks: the network addresses, ranges (CIDR notation) or groups from where the request originates.

 A rule is matched when all criteria of the rule match.